 Dyslexia or reading issues do not mean your child is less intelligent or damaged.
 Dyslexia is a neurological difference.
 This means the brain works in a different way from most people's brains, and that can come with advantages as well as disadvantages.

-Your child might need to learn differently from other children or may have problems such as visual stress that can be diagnosed and treated to help them reach their potential.
+Your child might need to learn differently from other children or may have problems such as impaired visuomotor control that can be diagnosed and treated to help them reach their potential.

 Frequently asked questions

 What are the signs my child might be suffering from visual problems?